 Preschool students may be screened using the ESI-P and ESI-K throughout the year to determine if individual development of each child is in alignment with widely held expectations.
-Children who are kindergarten bound will receive the KDI (Kindergarten Developmental Inventory) prior to the end of the school year.
-Students are also able to receive speech/language, occupational therapy and physical therapy screenings for services as well.
-If a child is in need of services, parents are contacted by the school administration and given resources in conjunction with school support to meet each child's needs.
+Children who are kindergarten bound will receive the KDI (Kindergarten Developmental Inventory) prior to the start of the next school year.
+Students are also able to receive speech/language, occupational therapy, and physical therapy screenings for services.
+If a child needs services, guardians are contacted by the school administration and given resources in conjunction with school support to meet each child's needs.